A resource for tools, techniques, and best practices for virtual events, hybrid events, online event-based learning, and perpetual communities.

 Revenue & Funding: Sponsor & Exhibitor/ Paid Program

 Online events have different funding models with the majority being funded internally.
-There are also events that are totally revenue- and profit-generating with sources of revenue from sponsorships, exhibits, paid registration and access to required courses for certifications and professional development.
+Some events are revenue- and profit-generating with sources of revenue from sponsorships, exhibits, paid registration, and access to required courses for certifications and professional development.
 For some companies, their virtual events are used to sell products and services during the event or generate leads.

 Depending on the participant, engagement can be measured by sessions attended, items downloaded, polls taken, chats with other participants, social media activity, sponsors visited, meetings held, inquiries made, demos watched, questions asked, questions answered, or connections made.